lijitin/CS401prj18F/README.md

 # CS401prj18F
-# A data structure exercise with java.
+A data structure exercise with java.
+Read the included .pdf file for details.